phoenixframework/phoenix/introduction/A_overview.md

 * Changeset - Changesets declare transformations we need to perform on our model data before our application can use it.
 These include type casting, validations, and more.

 A new Phoenix application will use Ecto with PostgreSQL storage by default.

+## A Note about these guides
+If you find an issue with the guides or would like to help improve these guides please checkout the [Phoenix Guides](https://github.com/phoenixframework/phoenix_guides/) github.
+Issues and Pull Requests are happily accepted!